yanxu2021/AnimalApp-boopd/README.md

       - [x] As a developer, I have a destroy method to pass the test.
     - [x] As a developer, I can create tests to cover my main components/pages.
       - [x] As a developer, I have a PetShow page to pass the test.
-      - [ ] As a developer, I have a PetNew page to pass the test.
+      - [x] As a developer, I have a PetNew page to pass the test.
       - [ ] As a developer, I have a PetEdit page to pass the test.
       - [ ] As a developer, I have a Index page to pass the test.
       - [ ] As a developer, I have a Header page to pass the test.

 - [ ] Deployed to Heroku
 - [x] A well written README (with link to live application)
-     - [ ] As a developer, I have a well written README for users or attributors.
 - [x] Team name
 - [x] "About Us" page
     - [x] As a developer, I have a AboutUs page including Project/Team information.